2. Understand the cost of the services

 Distribution companies offer three different types of price plans:

-- Ultra-low overnight: The price of electricity is based on the day of the week and time of day you use it.
-You're encouraged to do activities that use a lot of electricity overnight like doing laundry or running the dishwasher.
+Ultra-low overnight: Like the TOU plan, this plan bases the price of electricity on the day of the week and time of day you use it.
+But you can save more money if you do any activities that use a lot of electricity overnight.

-- Tiered: this plan bases the price of electricity is based on how much of it you use a month.
+Tiered: The price of electricity is based on how much electricity you use each month.
 You can use a certain amount of electricity each month at a lower price.
-Once you go past that limit, you must pay a higher price for the electricity that you use.
+Once you go past that limit, a higher price applies.

 You can read more about each of these plans on the OEB's website.